fastify/fast-json-stringify/README.md

 #### Long integers
 By default the library will handle automatically [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) from Node.js v10.3 and above.
 If you can't use BigInts in your environment, long integers (64-bit) are also supported using the [long](https://github.com/dcodeIO/long.js) module.

+In order to use long integers you have to:

+1. Install `long` dependency
+1. Pass `{useLong: true}` option when building schema

 Example:
 ```javascript
 // => using native BigInt